skip to main content

 Place of Service (POS)

-Place of service (POS) codes are two-digit numerical codes which explain where services were provided.
-For example, a 01 code means that services were provided in a pharmacy.
-A code of 14 signifies services provided in a group home.
+Place of service (POS) codes are two digits that indicate where services were rendered.
+For example, the Centers for Medicare & Medicaid Services shares that a 01 code means that services were provided in a pharmacy, while a code of 14 signifies that services were provided in a group home.14

 Preferred Provider Organization (PPO)

-Like an HMO, a PPO also encourages patients to choose from within its network of healthcare providers.
-However, it is unlike an HMO in that a referral is not needed in order to see a specialist.
+A PPO is like an HMO in that it encourages patients to choose in-network healthcare providers.
+However, it is unlike an HMO in that a referral is not required to see a specialist.

 Protected Health Information (PHI)